 Phil Stuart

 Phil is PRELOADED's founder and Executive Creative Director.
-He is passionate about the possibility space created by emerging and converging technologies, and inventing new forms of play with purpose.
+He is passionate about the possibility space created by emerging and converging technologies and inventing new ways to play with purpose.